zachnorton14/connect4/README.md

 # Connect4

-### *Note:* This project was completed as a part of the NC State's CSC-116 course cirriculum.
+### *Note:* This project was completed as a part of NC State's CSC-116 course cirriculum.

 This was a group project, created outside GitHub.
 Contributors are: [Ethan Perez](https://github.com/ethan-d-perez), [Talha Djibril](), and Aidan Graves